You can change the language you and visitors see in Squarespace.

 - Click Save at the top of the panel.

-Areas that will translate
+These areas will translate

 - Block text, like First Name and Submit on Form Blocks